operator-framework/operator-sdk/website/content/en/docs/building-operators/helm/tutorial.md

 For this example the nginx-operator will execute the following reconciliation logic for each `Nginx` Custom Resource (CR):

-- Create a nginx Deployment if it doesn't exist
+- Create an nginx Deployment if it doesn't exist
-- Create a nginx Service if it doesn't exist
+- Create an nginx Service if it doesn't exist
-- Create a nginx Ingress if it is enabled and doesn't exist
+- Create an nginx Ingress if it is enabled and doesn't exist
 - Ensure that the Deployment, Service, and optional Ingress match the desired configuration (e.g. replica count, image, service type, etc) as specified by the `Nginx` CR

 ### Watch the Nginx CR